Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Bracci Soave Sofa comfortable for taller people?

 Yes.
-The 24-inch seat depth gives long legs room to stretch, and the foam structure stays supportive when you slide into a semi-reclined posture.
+In our testing, the 24-inch seat depth gave longer legs room to stretch, and the seat stayed supportive in a semi-reclined posture.

 How warm does the leather feel in long sessions?

 It can run warm once body heat builds, especially under blankets.
-We found airflow and breathable throws mattered more than the initial cool-to-the-touch feel.
+Our testing showed that airflow and lighter throws mattered more than the initial cool feel of the leather.

 How do I handle spills and day-to-day cleaning?

-Blot fast, then use a damp cloth with mild white soap, working from the outside in.
-Avoid harsh cleaners and keep it out of direct sun.
+Blot quickly, then use a damp cloth with mild soap, working from the outside in.
+Avoid harsh cleaners and keep the sofa out of direct sun.

 Previous post